-Since the fishery for cod in the fjord are several times greater than the survey index, any conclusion based on cod indices are tentative.
-Instead, juvenile cod are surveyed with gillnets along the beaches and with a pelagic survey and acoustics also from RV Sanna.
-Cod are known to migrate to shallow water during the summer and to swim pelagic in the area year around and are therefore not easy to survey with bottom trawl in the area.
-Cod abundance (Table 9) and biomass (Table 10) indices are shown in figure 4.
-In all years, cod were in the south eastern part of the Nuuk fjord (towards the Kapisillit settlement) and in the north eastern branch of Ameralik mainly from 200-400 m (figure 16 and 17).
+Cod are in the fjords are known to migrate to shallow water during the summer and to swim pelagic in the area year around and are therefore not easy to survey with bottom trawl in the area.
+The fishery for cod in the fjord are several times greater than the survey index, any conclusion based on cod indices are tentative.
+Juvenile cod are surveyed with gillnets along the beaches and with a pelagic survey and acoustics also from RV Sanna.
+Cod abundance (Table 8) and biomass (Table 9) indices are shown in figure 3.
+In all years, cod were in the south eastern part of the Nuuk fjord (towards the Kapisillit settlement) and in the north eastern branch of Ameralik mainly from 200-400 m (figure 15 and 16).